FlagOpener/K8sMLAccelerator/README.md

 This is achieved via a mutating webhook that modifies the Pod spec.
 The webhook deploys host aliases to Pod spec once it identifies the `app` label in the deployments or jobs.
 Upon running containers, the S3/GCS/Azure requests are redirected to a proxy's endpoint.

 Further instructions, details about setting up the Reverse Proxy Cache Service and a demonstration of the test job can be found in the markdown.
-It also provid
+It also provides a cleanup guide.

+##